 If you are one of the many people that has “heard” things about scuba diving that keeps you as far from the water as possible, you may want to reconsider.
 While it’s true that scuba diving is a fairly risky past time, it’s also not as dangerous as you might think.
 Still not buying it?
-Read on to see the top 5 myths you’ve probably heard about scuba diving completely exposed.
+Well then if questions like How expensive it is and are short fins any good?
+For it keeps bothering you, read on to see the top 5 myths you’ve probably heard about scuba diving completely exposed.

 Myth #1 (and the one most often whined about): Diving is Extremely Dangerous